Solar Panels and Energy Storage

 Find out about batteries that can store energy generated by solar panels, including what’s on offer and whether you should get one.

-We tell you all you need to know about home-energy batteries, including which households can benefit from investing in energy storage, what types of battery are available, and how much they cost.
+We tell you all you need to know about home-energy batteries (or solar batteries), including which households can benefit from investing in energy storage, what types of battery are available, which brands make them, and how much they cost.

 - What is a home battery